losttype/blog.losttype.com/src/2014-06-18-1964-ford-falcon-typography.md

 <img class="blog-image-double" src="/media/2014/06/ford_10.jpg" alt="" /><img class="blog-image-double" src="/media/2014/06/ford_11.jpg" alt="" />

 <div class="img-caption">
-  And as if that wasn&#8217;t enough, the right headlight has the GE logotype on it. <a class="photo-credit" href="http://cadecran.com/">Photo Credit: Cade Cran</a>
+  And as if that wasn’t enough, the right headlight has the GE logotype on it. <a class="photo-credit" href="http://cadecran.com/">Photo Credit: Cade Cran</a>
 </div>